-To ensure that the identified housing need will be met across the District up to the end of the plan period.
 To provide a range of sites to ensure that the District's housing needs and aspirations are met by providing a range of market, affordable and specialist housing types, tenures and sizes in appropriate and sustainable locations.

 3. Sustainable and Quality Development